karim-school/tournament-gui/README.md

     </tr>
 </table>

-Make sure these are installed on your machine.
+Make sure you have the above software installed on your machine.
 I recommend using NVM (Node Version Manager) for Node & NPM management.

+Some PHP extensions not necessarily included by default are required, such as the XML extension, mbstring extension, and sqlite3 extension.
+Make sure to install these and any others if you encounter errors in the build process.

 Upon cloning this repository:
 1. Run `composer install`